BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.22 =

+* Adding new functionality aimed at meeting new legal requirements for apartments in regard to pricing.
+* Added embed code option.
+* Added embed code and section nav conditionally to single-properties template
+* Added new option and logic for the section nav on the single-properties template
+* Added embed code conditionally to single-floorplans template
+* Added embed code and description conditionally to floorplans grid
+* Added embed code and description conditionally to floorplans search
+* Added functionality to check whether the site is a single-property site

 = 0.21.7 =